DOJ will not turn over Biden's recorded interview with Special Counsel Hur, risking contempt of Congress

 The subpoena also compels Zwonitzer to turn over all contracts and agreements related to his work, along with audio recordings of interviews and conversations with Biden and transcripts of those conversations and interviews.

-The president has claimed that he did not share classified information with Zwonitzer, but Hur’s report, released last month, states that Biden would "read from his notebooks nearly verbatim, sometimes for an hour or more at a time," and "at least three times President Biden read classified notes from national security meetings" to Zwonitzer "nearly verbatim."
+The president has said that he did not share classified information with Zwonitzer, but Hur’s report states that Biden would "read from his notebooks nearly verbatim, sometimes for an hour or more at a time," and "at least three times President Biden read classified notes from national security meetings" to Zwonitzer "nearly verbatim."

-Hur testified earlier this month that Zwonitzer "slid" files of audio recordings and transcripts of conversations with Biden "into his recycle bin on his computer" upon learning that a special counsel had been appointed to investigate the matter.
+Hur testified last month that Zwonitzer "slid" files of audio recordings and transcripts of conversations with Biden "into his recycle bin on his computer" upon learning that a special counsel had been appointed to investigate the matter.

-Jordan, during Hur’s public hearing earlier this month, asked whether the ghostwriter tried to "destroy the evidence."
+Jordan, during Hur’s public hearing, asked whether the ghostwriter tried to "destroy the evidence."

 "Correct," Hur testified.